lmigueldf/doc/native/android-setup.md

 You will want to copy your keystore to a convenient location and then reference it in the `config.json` file in the root of your Game Closure DevKit folder.

-An example "android" section in Basil's `config.json` file:
+An example "android" section in DevKit's `config.json` file:

 ~~~
 	"android": {